 It’s both personal and collective.

-When someone can say they are empowered they have taken their skills and talents to make a difference for themselves and others.
+For instance, when someone can say they are empowered, they have taken their skills and talents to make a difference for themselves and others.

 Empowerment is a different kind of power.

-It’s about standing for what can benefit both you and those around you with a deep understanding of how your behavior will impact others now and in the future.
+You stand for what can benefit you as well as those around you.
+There soon develops a deep understanding of how your behavior will impact others.

 Debate, by definition, has winners and losers.

-Here’s a choice for you for these days: As a leader, do you want and need to be powerful, or do you want to take that fierce step to be truly empowered?
+There’s a choice for you these days: As a leader, do you want and need to be robust, or do you want to take that fierce step to be truly empowered?

 It takes real courage, inner strength, creativity, and pattern-breaking spontaneity to begin the task of real change.